grt002/Challenge-3/README.md

 ## Credits

-Up to this point, this project has been worked on solely by me, Garrett Tagliabue.
+This project was refactored by Garrett Tagliabue from an existing starter code given through the Bootcamp Spot course.

 ## License